-Zhang and Zwanziger (2011) employed this to advantage by implementing a parallel-plate resonator in an imaging probe for the investigation of flat membranes in a fuel cell setup.
+Zhang et al. (2011) employed this to their advantage by implementing a parallel-plate resonator in an imaging probe for the investigation of flat membranes in a fuel cell setup.
 By maximising the filling factor and minimising B_1 field distortions, high-resolution imaging could be applied to thin films despite the presence of auxiliary conductive components.
-Simulations by Walder et al. (2021) showed that between electrodes placed parallelly to B_1 no significant decrease of RF field was expected, even inside a metal casing typical for industrial coin cells.
-Subsequently, they demonstrated first 7Li and 19F in operando NMR measurements of a commercial coin cell considering the calculated modulations of B_0 and B_1 field.
+This was achieved by not only considering a minimum of RF shielding and the optimal position of the B_1 field parallel to the electrode surface but also inhibiting magnetic field gradient direction impinging perpendicularly to conductive surfaces.
+This cell concept minimises distortions caused by all interaction of conductive materials with electromagnetic fields, i.e. the B_0 field, B_0 field gradients, and the B_1 field.
+It was applied and investigated both in simulations and in experiments for lithium ion battery studies (Aguilera et al., 2021; Sanders et al., 2022).
+Simulations by Walder et al. (2021) showed that between electrodes placed parallelly to B_1 , no significant decrease in RF field was expected, even inside a metal casing typical for industrial coin cells.
+Subsequently, they demonstrated first 7Li and 19F in operando NMR measurements of a commercial coin cell considering the calculated modulations of B_0 and the B_1 field.

-While these studies have significantly contributed to comprehending RF field variations, there persists a need for workflows that include B_0 and B_1 field simulations of realistic cell setups alongside with experimental validation.
+While these studies have significantly contributed to comprehending RF field variations, there persists a need for workflows that include B_0 and B_1 field simulations of realistic cell setups alongside experimental validation.
 With the predominant focus on simulations and experimental determination of the B_1 field, the significance of B_0 fields often goes overlooked.
-Moreover, the utilisation of higher magnetic fields, beyond 2.4 T that have been applied in previous studies, remains largely unexplored in this context.
+Moreover, the utilisation of higher magnetic fields, beyond 2.4 T, which have been applied in previous studies, remains largely unexplored in this context.

 In this study, a workflow that simultaneously considers B_0 and B_1 field distortions within an electrochemical NMR cell is presented.
-This approach involves simulating these fields using Finite Element Methods (FEM) and subsequently validating the findings experimentally through imaging techniques.
-Adapting the optimised EC-NMR cell for CO_2 electroreduction from our previous studies (Schatz et al., 2023), eddy currents were reduced to a minimum.
+This approach involves simulating these fields using finite element methods (FEMs) and subsequently validating the findings experimentally through imaging techniques.
+Adapting the optimised EC-NMR cell for CO2 electroreduction from our previous studies (Schatz et al., 2023), eddy currents were reduced.
 Utilising the B_0 gradients provided by a diffusion probe, imaging along the axis perpendicular to the electrode was applied to determine local variations of B_0 and B_1 field along this specific dimension.
-Due to the symmetry of the cell setup, this was the most relevant dimension of the setup to probe spatial variations of ${}^{1}H$, ${}^{13}C$ or ${}^{23}Na$ resonances.
-This allowed not only to test whether B_1 field distortions can really be considered minimal, but even revealed signal enhancing effects.
+Due to the symmetry of the cell setup, this was the most relevant dimension of the setup to probe spatial variations of 1H, 13C, or 23Na resonances.
+This not only allowed us to test whether B_1 field distortions can really be considered minimal, but also even revealed signal enhancing effects.
 Regarding B_0 , field mapping using chemical shift imaging (CSI) of various nuclei is introduced.
+On the other hand, using this specific probe with the described symmetrical arrangement did not allow for further eddy current reduction in terms of B_0 field gradient direction, as described by Zhang et al. (2011).

-2 Experimental
+2 Experimental setup